USS MCCAMPBELL DDG 85

 July 25, DDG 85 departed Busan, Republic of Korea, after a four-day port visit to participate in a combined alliance maritime and air readiness exercise Invincible Spirit.

 August 11, USS McCampbell pulled into Changi Naval Base for a scheduled port visit to Singapore; Moored at Manila South Harbor, Republic of the Philippines, from Sept.
 4-8.

 October 2, The McCampbell pulled into Laem Chabang, Thailand, for a scheduled visit to Pattaya.

 March 12, 2011 USS McCampbell is currently at sea east of the Boso Peninsula preparing to move into position off Miyagi Prefecture to assist Japanese authorities with providing at-sea search and rescue and recovery operations, in the wake of a catastrophic magnitude 9.0 earthquake that left thousands dead on Friday.

 April 18, USS McCampbell conducted a Passing Exercise (PASSEX) with the Republic of Korea Ulsan-class frigate ROKS Seoul (FF 952); Returned home on April 25; Underway again on May 6.

-May 16, The guided-missile destroyer pulled into Changi Naval Base at Singapore for a five-day port visit to participate in International Maritime Defense Exhibition (IMDEX) Asia 2011.
+May 16, The guided-missile destroyer moored at Changi Naval Base in Singapore for a five-day port visit to participate in International Maritime Defense Exhibition (IMDEX) Asia 2011.